SteeltoeOSS/Documentation/api/v4/fileshares/usage.md

-# Using Network File Share
+# Using Network File Shares

 Before starting with Steeltoe's Windows Network File Share library, you should already have a plan for interacting with the file system.
 Steeltoe only manages the connection to the file share.